 The Hughes Scholarship is part of the Hughes Initiative for Pastoral Excellence.
 The goal of the Hughes Scholarship is to gather and help prepare the most promising of those called to pastoral ministry.
 Through an education designed to shape both mind and character, this scholarship will enable life-on-life training to equip the next generation for Gospel ministry in the Church.

-These scholarships are available at the campuses that offer the MDiv program: Jackson, Orlando, Charlotte, Atlanta, Washington DC, and Houston.
+These scholarships are available at six of our campuses that offer the MDiv program: Jackson, Orlando, Charlotte, Atlanta, Washington DC, and Houston.
 The scholarship is only awarded to new students.
 Distance MDiv students do not qualify.

 Like other financial aid for the MDiv program, the Hughes Scholarship is awarded for up to five years and is capped for all Distance Education coursework at 50%.

 How to Apply

 To apply, students first must be admitted to the Master of Divinity program.
 The Hughes Scholarship application is included as part of the regular Financial Aid Application.
 On the application, Hughes Scholarship applicants will submit resume highlights, an essay on their calling to pulpit ministry, and a pastoral recommendation.
-Finalists should expect to come to campus for a personal interview and to have a Skype interview with the Director of Financial Aid, Brian Gault.
+Finalists should expect to come to campus for a personal interview and to have a video interview with the Director of Financial Aid.